Damian Martin

 Damian Patrick Martin (born 5 September 1984) is an Australian former professional basketball player.
 He played four years of college basketball in the United States for the Loyola Marymount Lions before playing 13 years in the National Basketball League (NBL).
 After two seasons with the West Sydney Razorbacks / Sydney Spirit, he joined the Perth Wildcats in 2009 and won six NBL championships in 11 seasons.
 He also won the NBL Best Defensive Player Award six times, leading to the league naming the trophy after him upon his retirement.

 Early life and career

 Martin was born in Gloucester, New South Wales.
 He attended Gloucester High School, where he initially played rugby league.

 As a 15-year-old at the NSW Institute of Sport, Martin was encouraged by Rob Beveridge to concentrate on basketball.
 He later moved to Canberra to attend the Australian Institute of Sport (AIS) and Lake Ginninderra Secondary College.

-In 2002 and 2003, Martin played for the AIS in the South East Australian Basketball League (SEABL).
+In 2002 and 2003, Martin played for the AIS men's team in the South East Australian Basketball League (SEABL).
 He subsequently went on to play for the Australian national junior team at the 2003 FIBA Under-19 World Championship, where he won a gold medal.